COMM 339 -- Persuasion

 III.
 Credibility as Believability involves

-A. audience acceptance - note AP issue of “contrary to self-interest”
+A. audience acceptance - This is the idea that "Credibility is in the eye of the beholder." [ note AP issue of “contrary to self-interest” ]

 B. components discovered through research data